dart-lang/site-www/src/resources/class-modifiers-for-apis.md

 If you update your package to Dart 3.0 and don't change any of your code, you may not see any errors.
-But you may have inadvertently broken users of your package if they were using some of your classes as mixins.
+But you may inadvertently break users of your package if they were using your classes as mixins.

 ### Migrating classes as mixins

-First of all, if the class already can't be used as a mixin, there's nothing to worry about and nothing to do.
 If the class has a non-factory constructor, an `extends` clause, or a `with` clause, then it already can't be used as a mixin.
 The Dart 3.0 behavior is unchanged.
+There's nothing to worry about and nothing you need to do.

 In practice, this describes about 90% of existing classes.
 For the remaining classes that can be used as mixins, you have to decide what you want to support.

-Here are a few questions to help decide, first a pragmatic one, then a couple of design questions:
+Here are a few questions to help decide.
+The first is pragmatic:

-*   **Do you want to risk breaking any users?** If the answer is a hard no, then simply place `mixin` before any class that could be used as a mixin.
+*   **Do you want to risk breaking any users?** If the answer is a hard "no", then place `mixin` before any class that [could be used as a mixin](#the-mixin-modifier-on-classes).
     This exactly preserves the existing behavior of your API.

 On the other hand, if you want to take this opportunity to rethink the affordances your API offers, then you may want to *not* turn it into a `mixin class`.
-Consider these two questions:
+Consider these two design questions:

 *   **Do you want users to be able to construct instances of it directly?**
-    In other words, is the class not abstract?
+    In other words, is the class deliberately not abstract?

 *   **Do you *want* people to be able to use the declaration as a mixin?**
     In other words, do you want them to be able to use it in `with` clauses?